jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 ..
 TODO : command is not a syntax entry

-.. cmd:: Time @command
+.. cmd:: Time @vernacular

    This command executes the vernacular command :n:`@command` and displays the time needed to execute it.

-.. cmd:: Redirect @string @command
+.. cmd:: Redirect @string @vernacular

    This command executes the vernacular command :n:`@command`, redirecting its output to ":n:`@string`.out".

-.. cmd:: Timeout @num @command
+.. cmd:: Timeout @num @vernacular

    This command executes the vernacular command :n:`@command`.
 If the command has not terminated after the time specified by the :n:`@num` (time